 IRRITATED SKIN RELIEF FOR DOGS: OVERVIEW

+1. For fast, temporary relief of itchy skin that exhibits no change of appearance, liberally apply loose, soupy oatmeal, or a cooled tea made with peppermint and/or lavender.
+2. When itching is associated with minor redness, use a rinse made with herbs that speed healing and fight bacteria, such as chamomile, plantain, and/or calendula.
 3. If your dog has open sores or scratches, use a rinse combining calendula and comfrey with sage, bee balm, thyme, and/or yarrow, to accelerate healing without harming beneficial microbes on the skin.

 Winston, a four-year-old yellow Lab, is very happy.
 He got to go hiking with his human.
 But he is also itchy, and now he is chewing at little inflamed bumps on his chest and hind legs.
 Busting through underbrush in search of the ever-elusive cottontail, Winston picked up a few ticks.
 Luckily, his human always carries a fine-toothed flea comb when she walks in brush country with him, and she was able to remove the nasty blood suckers before they could dig in.
 Nevertheless, the ticks did get some bites in, leaving red, itchy, oozing bumps that may get infected if not treated.

+Katie Bell, a 10-year-old Schnauzer, has different problems.
+She is itchy all the time, especially on her tummy and the insides of her haunches.
+Her skin there is pink, hot to the touch, and sometimes looks cruddy, even though she is as clean as a rambunctious little dog can be.
+Katie Bell’s people know that her chronic condition is likely due to deeper problems – perhaps with diet, allergy, or autoimmune dysfunction.
+They are working toward finding a lasting resolution to Katie Bell’s distress, but need to find symptomatic relief for her in the meantime.
+And they wish to avoid, at all cost, the risky option of corticosteroid drugs.
+If you live in the world of dogs, chances are you will be confronted some day with a dog suffering from some sort itchy-chewy skin ailment.
+Fleas, ticks, sunburn, mites, cuts, mosquitoes, cat scratches (those are especially fun to get), thorns, poison ivy, and especially allergies are bound to wreak havoc at some time or another, and you should be prepared for it.
 Although most chronic skin problems like Katie Bell’s are secondary to deeper issues, such as food or flea allergies or perhaps sensitivity to exogenous chemicals in the environment, most skin problems can be temporarily relieved with proper use of topical remedies.
 And you probably don’t need to travel far to find one.
 Soothing, healing relief can be as close as the kitchen spice cabinet if your companion is bothered by an acute irritation, such as a “told you so” bite inflicted by the dog-harassed, queen feline of the house (my dog Willow insists it’s worth it).

 Topical Home Remedies for Dogs